chrisracha/doc_recon/docs/project_report.md

 This project successfully implements a modular, extensible document reconstruction pipeline that handles the core requirements of converting scanned academic documents to structured formats.
 The system achieves good accuracy on printed documents and provides confidence scores to identify uncertain extractions.

 Key achievements:
-- End-to-end pipeline from PDF/image to multiple output formats
+- End-to-end pipeline from image to multiple output formats (JSON, Markdown, DOCX, PDF)
+- Multi-engine table extraction with PaddleOCR PPStructure, Deep Learning, and OpenCV
 - Modular architecture allowing component replacement
+- Adaptive preprocessing based on image quality detection
 - Confidence-based quality assessment
-- Both CLI and web interfaces
+- Both CLI and web interfaces (Streamlit)

 The pipeline serves as a foundation that can be extended with domain-specific models and additional language support.